Mystic Marathon: Gameplay

 The game is a left-to-right footrace between the player-controlled an elf-like creature (a "Benkin") and six other Benkins controlled by the computer.
 The goal is to finish in the top three to progress to the next race.
 A radar at the top of the screen shows the entire course and position of the contestants.

 Each island contains multiple paths, and the creatures have to swim the water between the islands, which is slower than running.
 Many obstacles slow the creatures down, including apple-throwing trees, lightning, sea monsters, giant clams, and sinkholes.
 There are also ways to move forward quickly, such as a hand that throws a character and caves that warp the creature to the exit.
 In addition to a joystick for movement, there is a jump button.

 Emulation

-When emulated via MAME, the colors are displayed incorrectly.
-The sky and water are shades of blue in the actual game, but magenta and violet under MAME, and the rocks are pink instead of gray.
+When emulated via MAME, the colors are incorrect.
+In the original game, the water is blue and the rocks are gray, for example, but in MAME the water is magenta and rocks are pink.
 Most of the screenshots and video of Mystic Marathon on the web were taken from MAME with incorrect colors.